 How is it treated?

-There are two parts to treating asthma, which are outlined in the asthma action plan.
+There are two parts to treating asthma, which are outlined in your asthma action plan.
 The goals are to:

 If you need to use the quick-relief inhaler more often than usual, talk to your doctor.
-This is a sign that your asthma is not controlled and can cause problems.
+This may be a sign that your asthma is not controlled and can cause problems.

 Asthma attacks can be life-threatening, but you may be able to prevent them if you follow a plan.
 Your doctor can teach you the skills you need to use your asthma action plan.

 You can prevent some asthma attacks by avoiding those things that cause them.
 These are called triggers.
 A trigger can be: